chaochungkuo/classify-reports/scope.md

 ## Data Flow and Best Practices
 - Each notebook loads its input data from the previous step (using pickle files) and saves its output for the next step.
-- **Train/test split is performed before feature selection** to prevent data leakage.
+- **Train/test split is performed early in preprocessing** to prevent data leakage.
-- **Feature selection is performed only on the training set**.
-The selected features are then applied to the test set.
+- **Feature engineering is performed only on the training set** and then applied to the test set.
+- **No data leakage**: Test set remains completely unseen during all preprocessing steps.
-- Each model is trained and tuned in its own notebook, using only the training data and selected features.
+- Each model is trained and tuned using only the training data and engineered features.
 - Model comparison and reporting are handled in dedicated notebooks.
 - All code, explanations, and results are contained within the notebooks for maximum clarity and reproducibility.

 ---

 ## Data Leakage Prevention
-- **Never perform feature selection or preprocessing using the test set.**
+- **Train-test split happens early** (after basic cleaning, before feature engineering)
+- **Feature engineering uses only training data** to fit transformers
+- **Test data remains completely unseen** during feature engineering
+- **Transformers are fitted on training data** and applied to both sets
 - All feature selection and model tuning steps must use only the training data.
 - The test set is used strictly for final evaluation and comparison.
 - This workflow follows best practices for machine learning and ensures valid, unbiased model evaluation.

+---

+## Preprocessing Workflow (03_preprocessing.ipynb)
+1. **Data Cleaning** (Before Split)
+   - Missing value treatment
+   - Outlier detection and handling
+   - Duplicate removal
+   - Basic data type validation

+2. **Train-Test Split** (Early)
+   - Split data based on config settings
+   - Ensure stratification by target variable
+   - Save split indices for reproducibility

+3. **Feature Engineering** (After Split - Training Data Only)
+   - Feature selection (correlation removal, variance selection)
+   - Feature transformation (normalization, scaling)
+   - Categorical encoding (if applicable)
+   - All transformers fitted on training data only

+4. **Data Validation**
+   - Quality checks after preprocessing
+   - Statistical validation
+   - Ensure no data leakage

+5. **Save Processed Data**
+   - Clean training and test sets
+   - Preprocessing pipeline objects
+   - Feature metadata and documentation

 ---